WelshSean/getdata-012_Project/README.md

 ### Variables in R Workspace after running Code

-If you dont want to trawl through the list below, the final summarise data is contained in the "means" Data-Frame.
+If you dont want to trawl through the list below, the final summarised data is contained in the "means" Data-Frame.

 **X_test** - Raw data from Test data set